natemacfadden/latticepts/README.md

 $$ \\{x\in\mathbb{Z}^{\text{dim}}: Hx\geq\text{rhs} \text{ and } |x|_\infty \leq B\\}. $$

-It is a [short algorithm](https://github.com/natemacfadden/latticepts/blob/main/latticepts/box_enum.h), only $\leq 350$ lines - I encourage you to read it.
+It is a [short, single-file implementation](https://github.com/natemacfadden/latticepts/blob/main/latticepts/box_enum.h): one self-contained, dependency-free C header (`box_enum.h`, ~290 lines of code, depending only on the C standard library) - I encourage you to read it.
 If Python is easier to follow, [`reference/kannan_reference.py`](https://github.com/natemacfadden/latticepts/blob/main/reference/kannan_reference.py) is a pedagogical `numba.njit` port of the same algorithm.
 The Python port is efficient but has less options than `box_enum` (scalar `rhs` only, so cones and stretched cones but not general polyhedra) and is not used at runtime.

 A helper method to `box_enum` is provided in case the user wants $N$ points but doesn't care about box size.
 One such task here is for enumerating some lattice points in convex cones.
 In this case, boxes of increasing sizes $B$ are studied until $\geq N$ lattice points are found.